-- 2010 Fraser River Bridge Archeology dig finds an extensive collection of lithic items covering many thousand years of occupation and some of the lithic items were dated to 7500 +/-40 years ago. - 2012 Band accepted into Fiscal Management Authority (FMA).
+2010 Fraser River Bridge Archeology dig finds an extensive collection of lithic items covering many thousand years of occupation and some of the lithic items were dated to 7500 +/- 40 years ago.
+Dead a sector of the Einstein Management Astherity (EMA) The self assessment in the time

+- 2012 Band accepted into Fiscal Management Authority (FMA).
 The self-government initiative provides the jurisdiction to manage the property tax system. - 2012 Federal Government approves Bill C-3; this amendment to the Indian Act adds a third generation of disenfranchised members to the membership list. - 2013 Band becomes a co-host for the 2015 Canada Winter games. - 2013 Band is the host of the 37th annual Elder's Gathering. - 2015 Band is the Host First Nation for the 2015 Canada Winter Games.